artworking/base/doc/css.md

 Any missing properties (eg browser specific or otherwise rarely used properties) should go at the end of the style declaration in no particular order, and should probably be annotated with a brief explanation.
 It may also be worth [opening an issue](https://github.com/artworking/base/issues/new) so the property can be added into `.scss-lint.yml` for future projects.

-## Shorthand properties
+## CSS guidelines

+1. Always use single quotes for quoting strings.
+2. Always quote URLs and font/breakpoint keywords.
+3. Make sure URLs to assets are always relative to the CSS file (eg `../images/logo.png` instead of `/images/logo.png`).
+4. To make elements stack more easily, use only `margin-bottom` for spacing wherever possible and try to avoid `margin-top` (see [Single-direction margin declarations](http://csswizardry.com/2012/06/single-direction-margin-declarations/)).
+5. Use relative `em` units for `line-height` and `margin` on typographical elements.
-Avoid the `background` shorthand property which can appear messy.
+6. Avoid the `background` shorthand property which can appear messy.
 Use the `background-` properties individually instead.